 One downside of living in Springfield, however, is that residents on average have to contend with a long commute, spending on average 37.61 minutes every day commuting to work.

-In terms of college education, Springfield is nearly on par with the US average for all cities of 21.84%: 20.77% of adults 25 and older in Springfield have a bachelor's degree or advanced degree.
+The education level of Springfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.77% of adults 25 and older in Springfield have a college degree.

 The per capita income in Springfield in 2022 was $18,076, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $72,304 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.
 Springfield also has one of the higher rates of people living in poverty in the nation, with 35.89% of its population below the federal poverty line.